 It Probably Preferred Warm, Shallow Waters - Possibly To Its Detriment

-Scientists to theorize the megalodon lived in shallow waters with temperatures on the warmer side.
-The water near the shores of Panama likely served as a home for megalodon moms and babies, based on the smaller teeth collected from that location.
+Scientists theorize the megalodon lived in shallow waters with temperatures on the warmer side.
+The water off the shores of Panama likely served as a home for megalodon moms and babies, based on the smaller teeth collected from that location.

-The preference for the warmer habitat may have assisted in the extinction of the creature when the waters grew colder.
+This preference for warmer water may have assisted in the extinction of the creature when the waters grew colder.
 The megalodon may have been unable to evolve to withstand the drop in temperature.
-It's possible the giant shark's prey moved on as well.
+It's possible the giant shark's prey moved on, as well.